ensi-platform/laravel-php-rdkafka-consumer/README.md

 ## Usage

-The package provides `php artisan kafka:consume {topic} {consumer=default} {--exit-by-timeout}` command that executes the first processor that matches given topic and consumer name.
+The package provides `php artisan kafka:consume {topic} {consumer=default}` command that executes the first processor that matches given topic and consumer name.
 Consumer name is taken from greensight/laravel-phprdkafka config file.

 Processors in config have the following configuration options: